Public demonstration site

 What’s new in the demonstration tests?

 There is now a narrative task and a persuasive task for students to practise.
-Only one of these tasks will be tested in NAPLAN 2023, and this will be revealed on the day of the assessment.
+Only one of these tasks will be tested each year, and this will be revealed on the day of the assessment.

 Students will now start the conventions of language test with the spelling items and finish with the grammar and punctuation items.